The Ten Day Voyage

 - Initiate or support challenges against state and federal laws and government practices where they contravene international laws or policies.

-- Initiate or support community based peer-to peer programs that have been shown to offer better, gentler, kinder and more affordable alternatives to the existing dysfunctional system
+- Initiate or support community based peer-to peer programs that have been shown to offer better, gentler, kinder and more affordable alternatives than the existing dysfunctional system

 You can help by –